debrouwere/stockpile/README.md

 Mimeo comes in two flavors, each express.js HTTP servers, so they're easily attached to any existing application.
 You can also use it standalone, though the `mimeo` command-line interface.
 Lastly, Mimeo is packaged together with [Draughtsman](https://github.com/stdbrouw/draughtsman), a web server that aids in front-end prototyping and development.

+Mimeo will keep files cached indefinitely so don't use it for files that change often.
+Mimeo does not understand HTTP cache or expires headers.

 ## The cache servers

 ### Generic server